AvinashSritharan/Local-Hardening-Project/Documentation/Part-2/Part-2.md

 Configure Firefox for strong privacy and sensible security using built-in options first, then add minimal, high-impact extensions.
 Optional advanced tweaks are included for power users.

 > [!IMPORTANT]
 > Make changes in order.
 After each step, test 2–3 sites you use daily.
-If something breaks, add a **site exception**—don’t weaken global settings.
+If something breaks, add a **site exception** don’t weaken global settings.

----

 <!--// Step 1 //-->
 ## `Step 1` Set strong privacy defaults